microsoft/CameraTraps/uploading-to-the-cloud.md

+# Uploading images to the cloud for processing with MegaDetector

 ## Before you read the rest of this page...

 Everything in this document assumes we have already talked to you about running MegaDetector on your images.
 If you're just getting started and wondering whether MegaDetector is for you, start [here](https://github.com/microsoft/CameraTraps/blob/master/collaborations.md) instead.